home-assistant/home-assistant.io/source/_components/input_datetime.markdown

 ha_qa_scale: internal
 ---

-The `input_datetime` component allows the user to define date and time values that can be controlled via the frontend and can be used within automations and templates.
+The `input_datetime` integration allows the user to define date and time values that can be controlled via the frontend and can be used within automations and templates.